One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing: Method

 Synthesizing a talking-head requires knowing the appearance of the person, such as the skin and eye colors.
 As shown in Fig.~\ref{fig:method12_overview}(a), we first apply a 3D appearance feature extraction network $F$ to map the source image $s$ to a 3D appearance feature volume $f_{s}$.
 Unlike a 2D feature map, $f_{s}$ has three spatial dimensions: width, height, and depth.
 Mapping to a 3D feature volume is a crucial step in our approach.
 It allows us to operate the keypoints in the 3D space for rotating and translating the talking-head during synthesis.

-We extract a set of $K$ 3D keypoints $x_{c,k} \in \mathbb{R}^3$ and their Jacobians $J_{c,k} \in \mathbb{R}^{3\times3}$ from $s$ using a canonical 3D keypoint detection network $L$.
+We extract a set of $K$ 3D keypoints $x_{c,k} \in \mathbb{R}^3$ from $s$ using a canonical 3D keypoint detection network $L$.
 We set $K=20$ throughout the paper unless specified otherwise.
-The Jacobians represent how a local patch around the keypoint can be transformed into a patch in another image via an affine transformation.
-In the case of an identity Jacobian matrix, the patch would be directly copied-and-pasted to the new location.
-We note that the extracted keypoints and Jacobians are meant to be independent of the face's pose and expression.
-They shall only encode a person's geometry signature in a neutral pose and expression, such as the eye and nose shapes.
+Note that these keypoints are unsupervisedly learned and different from the common facial landmarks.
+We note that the extracted keypoints are meant to be independent of the face's pose and expression.
+They shall only encode a person's geometry signature in a neutral pose and expression.

 Next, we extract pose and expression information from the image.
 We use a head pose estimation network $H$ to estimate the head pose of the person in $s$, parameterized by a rotation matrix $R_s \in \mathbb{R}^{3\times 3}$ and a translation vector $t_s \in \mathbb{R}^{3}$.
 In addition, we use an expression deformation estimation network~$\Delta$ to estimate a set of $K$ 3D deformations $\delta_{s,k}$---the deformations of keypoints from the neutral expression.
 Both $H$ and $\Delta$ extract motion-related geometry information in the image.
-We combine the identity-specific information extracted by $L$ with the motion-related information extracted by $H$ and $\Delta$ to obtain the source 3D keypoints $x_{s,k}$ and their Jacobians $J_{s,k}$ via a transformation $T$.
-In particular, we apply $T_x$ to the keypoints and $T_J$ to their Jacobians:
+We combine the identity-specific information extracted by $L$ with the motion-related information extracted by $H$ and $\Delta$ to obtain the source 3D keypoints $x_{s,k}$ via a transformation $T$:

-Note that the translations do not apply to Jacobians according to their definition.
 The final keypoints are image-specific and contain person-signature, pose, and expression information.
 Figure~\ref{fig:intermediate} visualizes the keypoint computation pipeline.